grommet/grommet/src/js/components/Clock/README.md

 **precision**

 How precise a time to represent.
+Defaults to `seconds`.

 ```
 hours